White Lie involves a ruse that’s far more grave than what its title suggests.

 When a crooked physician says that she doesn’t look sick enough and informs her what it takes to foolproof her scam, it’s sad.
 She may not be dying of cancer, but she has created her own costly illness.

 There is no rest for the wicked – a social media post forces her to do damage control.
 Katie is on the verge of losing everything.
-The impressive film score helps in keeping you on edge.
+The impressive film score of deconstructed drum beats and notes helps in keeping you on edge.

 White Lie is essentially a day in the life of a con artist rather than a potent character study.
 It doesn’t help that the movie concludes with an anticlimactic non-ending.